 Trevor is a former Division I quarterback who sustained multiple injuries, changing his future career goals and plans.
 His collegiate experience has affected his personal and professional identity, fueling a passion to help others striving for a new purpose.

-Meagan Yates, MS, LPC, NCC
+Meagan Yates, PhD, LPC, NCC

 Meagan is a former Division II soccer player and defender.
 Following her collegiate career, Meagan pursued a professional career playing abroad.
 After experiencing numerous setbacks, she chose to explore other aspirations.